calmh/mole/README.md

   - A set of port forwarding descriptions to set up once the destination is reached, with commentary on what they're for.

-The tunnel definitions live server side with a local cache and are pushed and pulled similarly to how a DVCS works.
-If you don't know about that you don't need to care, just know that `mole pull` will grab any new tunnel definitions from the server and store them in the local cache.
+The tunnel definitions live server side with a local cache.

 All server communication is certificate authenticated and secured by TLS.